khanshoaib3/minecraft-access/README.md

 9. Refresh config = Refreshes the mod configurations from config.json file.
 10. Refresh screen Reader = Refreshes the screen reader.

+**Configuration Options:-**

+1. For Find Water and Find Lava, or Fluid Detector:
+    - Range = The detection range.
+    - Sound Volume = The volume of the sound.

 ## Health n Hunger

 Adds a key bind to narrate/speak the player's health and hunger.